wangyunpengbio/kaggle-rsna-intracranial-hemorrhage/README.md

 # RSNA Intracranial Hemorrhage Detection

 This is the project for [RSNA Intracranial Hemorrhage Detection](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection) hosted on Kaggle in 2019.
 The code was mostly from [appian42](https://github.com/appian42/kaggle-rsna-intracranial-hemorrhage).
-However, I have changed the augmentation methods and network backbone, ensembling three different models and achieveing about 0.065 on Public Leaderboard.
+However, I have changed the augmentation methods, learning rate and network backbone, ensembling three different models and achieveing about 0.065 on Public Leaderboard.
+In stage2, this code can get into the silver medal area.(58th, Private Leaderboard:0.05517)

+PS: In fact, the key point of entering the gold medal area is to use level information and do post-processing.
+Because doctors annotate layers by layers, they often mark the same label in successive layers.
+The information of the upper and lower layers of the target is very important for the prediction of the target label.
+And the post-processing I tried is just network architecture refinement and post-processing based on the logical relationship between `any` column and other `phenotype` columns, which didn't improve the score in my experiment.
+This is the gap between me and the gold medal area players.

 ## Requirements